 It’s not laziness, it’s just the art of relaxing!

 OK.
-I know this is extremely controversial, so feel free to leave your comments below if you’re got something to add about this!
+I know this is extremely controversial, so feel free to leave your comments below if you’ve got something to add about this!

 For those of you who may have never heard this story, Korcula believes that the legendary explorer Marco Polo was born on the island.
-We have a house, a wax-work museum retelling his life story and numerous cafes, ice-cream shops & restaurants named after him.
+We have a house, numerous cafes, ice cream shops & restaurants named after him.
 There are also people on the island with the family name “De-Polo”.

 What do I think?
 Well, I think there is a strong chance he was born here.
 However, he was from an Italian family and Korcula was part of Venice during the time he was here.
 So if he was born here, did it make him Croatian?